 In an increasingly visual world, there is a need for professionals trained in all aspects of developing, preserving, and advocating for the scholarly life cycle of cultural heritage resources.
-The Visual Resources Association Foundation Regional Workshop Program offers funding of up to $3000 to support localized educational and professional development opportunities in topics related to management of and instruction in visual culture.
+The Visual Resources Association Regional Workshop Program offers funding of up to $3000 to support localized educational and professional development opportunities in topics related to the management of and instruction in visual culture.

 This opportunity is open to Visual Resources Association (VRA) Chapters, VRA affiliates, related information management organizations, museums, libraries, and academic institutions.
 For a reasonable registration fee, the workshops will provide an immersive experience on a single topic, framed in a manner that is relevant to digital asset management professionals, users of cultural heritage information, and the larger information community.